Festivals in Greece hold the greatest cultural significance, according to its Greek Orthodox calendar.

 1.10 Athens Polytechnic School Uprising

-On 17th November 1973, the students of the Polytechnic School in Exarchia, Athens begin revolting against the ongoing dictatorship in Greece from the year of 1967 to 1974.
+On 17th November 1973, the students of the Polytechnic School in Exarchia, Athens, began revolting against the ongoing dictatorship in Greece from the year of 1967 to 1974.

-Afterward, the Greek Junta Dictorship came to an end soon in 1974, for those brave school students who fought for this glory.
+Afterward, the Greek Junta Dictorship came to an end in 1974 for those brave school students who fought for this glory.
 Even today, on this day every year, several marches and parades are released, especially in Athens.

 Once again, the day often ends in hot-blooded fights and riots every time, especially in the streets of Exarchia and Pattison.

-Even though this holiday may not be among the happy festivals in Greece, it still deserves a mention for the brave young students who gave up their lives for the end victory.
+Even though this holiday may not be among the happiest festivals in Greece, it still deserves mention for the brave young students who gave up their lives for the end victory.

 1.11 The Feast of Saint George

 On 23rd April, it is celebrated as the feast day of Saint George, the patron saint or the patron of the shepherds.
-Somehow, if the day falls on the Greek Easter Celebrations time, then it is considered Easter Monday.
+If the day falls on the Greek Easter Celebrations time, it is considered Easter Monday.

 He is celebrated for being the knight who killed the dragon in ancient Greek times.
-Many stories portray that Saint George fought with dragons for the welfare of the Greece citizens.
+Many stories portray that Saint George fought with dragons for the welfare of the Greek citizens.

 2. Frequently Asked Questions (FAQs)